pedrogrcorreia/whatsupp/README.md

 ### Run
 Download the latest release.
 There will be the `.jar` files compiled to run.
 JavaFX is required.
+The script to create the MySQL database is on the root directory of this repo.

 Run Server Manager
 ```